Estonian Police: Formation and disbandment (1918–1940)

-The Estonian Police was established on 12 November 1918, when police stations were taken over from the German occupation forces by the Chief of Militsiya - Aleksander Hellat.
-Between 1918-1919, the police was called militsiya, it was subordinate to the local self-government and acted according to the Russian Provisional Government law.
+The Estonian Police was established on 12 November 1918, when police stations were taken over from the German occupation forces by the Chief of Militia – Aleksander Hellat.
+Between 1918 and 1919, the Estonian police force was called "militia" (miilits).
+It was subordinate to the local self-government and acted according to the Russian Provisional Government law.
 During the Estonian War of Independence the police was tasked with curtailing crime, helping the military and conducting joint operations with the Estonian Defence League.

 On 1 January 1919, the self-government based police became a national agency, subordinate to the Ministry of the Interior and led by the Police Directorate (Politsei Peavalitsus).
-The Police Directorate was called Politseivalitsus between 1929-1938, and Politseitalitus between 1938-1940.
+The Police Directorate was called Politseivalitsus between 1929 and 1938, and Politseitalitus between 1938 and 1940.
 On 17 December 1919, the Estonian Constituent Assembly passed the Police Act.
 A field police was established, which was tasked with protecting public safety and order.
 Police districts were formed based on counties and cities, these were divided into divisions, which were further divided into precincts.
 Criminal police was established on 5 January 1920, and the Estonian Internal Security Service on 12 April 1920.
 Furthermore, police reserve was established in 1920.
 The police consisted of field police and the Internal Security Service, which were subordinate to the Ministry of the Interior, and criminal police, which was subordinate to the Ministry of Justice.
 On 1 May 1924, the services were unified under the control of the Police Directorate.
 On 1 December 1924, there was a failed coup d'état attempt by the Soviets, in which five policemen were killed.
 This led to major revisions in the police force.
 The composition of staff was put in order, police reserves were enlarged, number of transportation vehicles was increased, more modern guns were taken into service and communication options were improved.
 In 1925, a police school was established in Tallinn.

 On 1 January 1926, police districts became prefectures and the Internal Security Service was renamed political police.
 Police ranks were put in accordance with the rest of Europe.
 By 1940, there were nine prefectures: Tallinn-Harju, Tartu-Valga, Viljandi-Pärnu, Petseri-Võru, Saare, Lääne, Viru-Järva, Narva, and Railroads prefecture.
-Education was provided by the Police school between 1925-1940.
+Education was provided by the Police school between 1925 and 1940.
 In 1940, the Soviets occupied Estonia and on 28 August, the institution was disbanded.
 Most policemen fell victim to repressions.